Flaky Test Management

-By enabling test retries, the Cypress Dashboard can detect, flag, and track flaky tests from your recorded Cypress test runs in your CI/CD pipeline.
+By enabling test retries, Cypress Cloud can detect, flag, and track flaky tests from your recorded Cypress test runs in your CI/CD pipeline.

 A test is considered to be flaky when it can pass and fail across multiple retry attempts without any code changes.